yosemitebandit/dotdotdot/readme.md

 ### machine differences
-there are some slight differences between zsh setups on different machines. namely git email setup, zsh path and the use of g4d. so first create a ~/.zshenv file with one line:
+there are some slight differences between zsh setups on different machines. namely the git email, zsh path and the use of g4d. so first create a ~/.zshenv file with one line:

     export MACHINE="home"